 Category 1 enrollees (age 65 and over) pay their health insurance and Long-term Care Insurance premiums separately.
-Premiums and insurance rates are set by municipalities and pegged to nine standardized levels of income.61 For Category 2 enrollees (ages 40 to 64), health insurance and long-term care insurance premiums are paid together in a lump sum.62
+Premiums and insurance rates are set by municipalities and pegged to nine standardized levels of income.
+For Category 2 enrollees (ages 40 to 64), health insurance and long-term care insurance premiums are paid together in a lump sum.
+For the sum of the sum